-All forms of bullying are unacceptable and any instances of bullying will be recorded and, where appropriate, met with disciplinary action in accordance with the Behaviour Management Policy.
+All forms of bullying are unacceptable, and any instances of bullying will be recorded and, where appropriate, met with disciplinary action in accordance with the Behaviour Management Policy.

-This policy applies to all pupils and applies to actions undertaken both inside and outside of the School.
+This policy applies to all pupils, both Day and Boarding, and applies to actions undertaken both inside and outside of the School.
 It is available to parents of current and prospective pupils on the School website and on request, and is communicated to all staff and pupils.